hampgoodwin/GoLuca/README.md

 - [ ] Add fuzzing
 - [ ] Create a seeder for a basic dev environment of data
 - [ ] set up dev appvault and set secrets
+    - [ ] add default limit size as a configurable somewhere
 - [ ] improve pagination by displaying page number of result.
     - [ ] set up configuration loader or a new secrets loader to load values from appvault
 - [ ] make a frontend with some dashboard functionality, (vue3 plz) OOOOH!!!